wtfluckey/delightful-stylesheets/delightful-stylesheets.md

 ![](images/nuclear.jpg)
 # [fit] !important

-^ !important throws our our capability to write clean and predictable CSS it overrides all source order and specifity makes things super hard to change later yes it makes things work, but it causes a lot more work to get around it in the future txi code audit example
+^ overrides all source order and specifity throws our our capability to write clean and predictable CSS makes things super hard to change later yes it makes things work, but it causes a lot more work to get around it in the future

 ---